Everybody knows about casual and hyper-casual games. But have you heard of hybrid-casual games?

 If you’re still not convinced hybrid-casual games are awesome, here are some of the revenue-boosting benefits of this genre.

 As you already know, the casual market is very competitive.
-There are thousands of games in the app stores, all of them fighting for the same group of players.
+There are thousands of casual and hyper-casual games in the app stores, all of them fighting for the same group of players.
 Since these games have similar mechanics, players usually go with established publishers.
 That makes it almost impossible to get noticed, especially if you’re not among the top casual publishers.

-If you create a hybrid-casual game, on the other hand, you instantly have a better USP and features that can help you stand out.
-Many casual players are looking for something different and new, make sure to take advantage of that.
+If you create a hybrid-casual game, on the other hand, you instantly have a USP and features that can help you stand out.
+Many casual players are looking for something different and new, so make sure to take advantage of that.

 Reach More Players

-Because hybrid casual games contain various meta-layers, mechanics, and features from other genres, that allows you to broaden your target audience.
+Because hybrid-casual games contain various meta layers, mechanics, and features from other genres, that allows you to broaden your target audience.
 Naturally, that can boost your user acquisition efforts and help you draw in more users.

 Increase in Engagement